MicrosoftDocs/learn/learn-pr/wwl-data-ai/translate-text-with-translation-service/includes/3-exercise-translate-text-use-azure.md

 1. Click the **Activate Sandbox** button at the top of the page.
 This starts a Cloud Shell instance.

-2. When you are prompted to review permissions, click **Accept**.
+2. If you are prompted to review permissions, click **Accept**.

 ## Create a Cognitive Services resource

-In Azure, you can use the cognitive services to translate between multiple languages.
+In Azure, you can use a Cognitive Services resource to translate between multiple languages.

 If you don't already have one, use the following steps to create a **Cognitive Services** resource in your Azure subscription:

-> **Note**: If you already have a Cognitive Services resource, just open its **Quick start** page in the Azure portal and copy its key and endpoint to the cell below.
-Otherwise, follow the steps below to create one.

-1. In another browser tab, open the Azure portal at https://portal.azure.com, signing in with your Microsoft account.
+1. In another browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with your Microsoft account.
 2. Click the **&#65291;Create a resource** button, search for *Cognitive Services*, and create a **Cognitive Services** resource with the following settings:
     - **Subscription**: *Your Azure subscription*.
     - **Resource group**: *Select or create a resource group with a unique name*.